 The NHL stoppage (Note: Illustraton by Nate Beeler of Columbus Dispatch) couldn’t come at a worse time for NBCSN.
 After enjoying a terrific run during the Olympics, the network has had a dearth of live programming from Monday through Friday.

 That would have changed with hockey starting.
-NBCSN is supposed to air games on … Continue Reading
+NBCSN is supposed … Continue Reading

 Perhaps this is why Joe Posnanski is not doing a big media tour to promote his book Paterno.
 It would take too much out of him to repeatedly defend a coach nobody wants to hear being defended.

 Posnanski appears Wednesday on Costas Tonight (NBC Sports Network, 9 p.m.
 ET).
 The 90-Minute Show Includes Costas’ full November 2011 interview with Jerry Sandusky from Rock Center with Brian Williams with never-before-seen footage.

 Posnanski has done limited interviews since release of the book last week.
 You can see why from the Costas interview.
 There are tough questions to be answered.